worthingtonjg/pendantbooks/_books/other_stories.markdown

 ---
 layout: book
-title: Red Flags For Big Publishing Houses
+title: Are You Doing Your Work?
 bookSort: 2
 image: /images/other_stories.jpg
 sectionBanner1: Other